Teitur Lassen: Other works

 In 2013, he wrote music to the sonnet requiem "Sommerfugledalen" by Inger Christensen for full choir, piano and strings.
 The 30-minute piece was premiered in Holstebro with 100 young choristers in celebration of the 75th birthday of the Holstebro Gymnasium og HF, where Teitur was a student.
 The same year, Teitur appeared as a singer with the Danish National Symphony Orchestra in a new Danish requiem by composer John Frandsen with words by Simon Grotian.
 Teitur sang six songs solo with organ.
 The requiem premiered in Koncerthuset in April 2013.

 In 2015, Teitur wrote "Romeo Answers (Songs from Juliet Letters)" for Messer Quartet.
 The piece for voice, string quartet and computer voices is 23 songs based on Juliet Letters, letters administered by Juliet Club (Club di Giulietta) that writers send to Shakespeare's Juliet in Verona.
-The concept is influenced by Juliet Letters an album by Elvis Costello and Brodsky Quartet released in 1993.
 The piece was premiered with electric strings in Engelsholm castle, Denmark in August, 2015.

+In 2015, Teitur was a speaker at Ted Talks in Vancouver alongside speakers Marina Abramovic and Monica Lewinsky.
+Teitur spoke about intentions and songwriting and performed his songs "Home" and "I Was Just Thinking."

+In 2016, Teitur wrote the music for the documentary "Who We Were" by director Sine Skibsholt.
+The documentary won a Robert Award for best documentary.

 In 2017, eight of Teitur's songs were integrated in the hymnal of Church of Denmark, Kirkesangbogen.

 In 2017, the album Ich bin das Chaos was released by Judith Holofernes.
 Teitur was the co-writer of nine songs and co-produced and arranged the album as well as playing guitar, piano and synths.
 The album debuted at no. 13 in the German chart.

 In 2018, Teitur released Running Music together with Mads Bjørn which is electronic music for running, fitness and movement.
 The album went to no. 1 on Danish Electronica charts on iTunes.

+In 2018, Mandy Patinkin released two of Teitur's songs "I Have Found My Happiness" and "Two Kids" for his album Diary: January 27 released on Nonesuch.
+In 2019 Mandy also recorded "To Be of Use" for his album Children and Art, alongside songs by artist like Rufus Wainwright and Tom Waits.

 In 2019, Teitur appeared in the Danish TV series Toppen af Poppen, performing songs by six other well known artists, who also performed songs originally recorded by Teitur.
 In September 2019 the success of the show fueled Teitur's 2003 album Poetry & Aeroplanes going to no. 1 on the Danish iTunes charts, with three other of his releases in the top 20.

+In 2019, Smuin Ballet in San Francisco made a production of "Confessions" by Val Caniparoli, using the music from Teitur and Nico Muhly's album of the same name.